A-Ricemusic/ESPC_RPG_TEMPLATE_CODE/README.md

 # ESPC_RPG_TEMPLATE
-Hello, Thanks for viewing this RPG template.
-This is free to use and was designed for anyone aspiring to make advanced Roblox RPG games.
-This template works with the Aero Game framework, and is compatible with ROJO.
+Thank you for exploring this RPG template!
+It’s free to use and tailored for anyone looking to create advanced Roblox RPG games.
+Compatible with the Aero Game framework and ROJO, this template includes a quest system, spawning system, inventory system, weapon system, special abilities, and can be customized through a tutorial series.

 ## Getting Started, Full video breakdowns